padmasharma/padmasharma.github.io/index.md

 <p><font size="3"><i>The views expressed herein are my own and do not represent the views of the Federal Reserve Bank of Kansas City or the Federal Reserve System.</i></font></p>

-I am an Economist at the Federal Reserve Bank of Kansas City.
+I am a Senior Economist at the Federal Reserve Bank of Kansas City.
 As an economist in the Research Department, I provide policy support by examining salient developments and risks in banking and financial markets.
 My research interests span the union of two fields - Econometrics and Financial Economics.

 __Curriculum Vitae__: The latest version of my CV can be accessed <a href="https://padmasharma.github.io/documents/SharmaCV.pdf" target="_blank">here</a>